 Input Tax Credit under GST

-Suppose you being a producer has paid GST of ₹500 on the final-product.
+Suppose you being a producer have paid GST of ₹500 on the final product.
 But you have paid ₹300 GST on the purchase of the required raw material.
 Now, according to the input tax credit system, you can claim ₹300, and the total tax outgo(GST) is only ₹200 at the delivery time.